codex-storage/codex-research/design/sales.md

 in the queue.
 This prevents unnecessarily popping items off the queue.

 #### Unpausing the queue
-When availabilities are modified or added, the queue should be unpaused if it was paused and any slots in the queue should have their `seen` flag cleared.
+The queue should be unpaused if it was paused and any slots in the queue should have their `seen` flag cleared, when:
+1. availabilities are modified or added
+2. slots are pushed to the queue

 #### Queue workers
 Each time an item in the queue is processed, it is assigned to a workers.
 The